Xavier vs. Pittsburgh Predictions & Picks - NCAA Tournament Second Round

 Pittsburgh Performance Insights

-- The Panthers put up 75.2 points per game (92nd in college basketball) while giving up 69.3 per contest (153rd in college basketball).
-They have a +205 scoring differential and outscore opponents by 5.9 points per game.
+- The Panthers are outscoring opponents by 5.9 points per game, with a +205 scoring differential overall.
+They put up 75.2 points per game (92nd in college basketball) and allow 69.3 per contest (153rd in college basketball).

-- Pittsburgh grabs 33.1 rebounds per game (95th in college basketball) while allowing 31.6 per outing to opponents.
+- Pittsburgh grabs 33.1 rebounds per game (95th in college basketball) while conceding 31.6 per contest to opponents.
 It outrebounds opponents by 1.5 boards per game.

-- Pittsburgh connects on 1.5 more threes per contest than the opposition, 9.1 (29th in college basketball) compared to its opponents' 7.6.
+- Pittsburgh makes 1.5 more threes per contest than the opposition, 9.1 (29th in college basketball) compared to its opponents' 7.6.

-- Pittsburgh has committed 10.7 turnovers per game (60th in college basketball) while forcing 11 (266th in college basketball).
+- Pittsburgh and its opponents have been mostly even in the turnover battle.
+The Panthers commit 10.7 per game (60th in college basketball) and force 11.0 (265th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.